 All unsuccessful applicants have the right to appeal to an independent panel for a place to be made available for their child.
 Hertfordshire parents wishing to appeal, who applied online, should log onto their online school application and click on the link “register an appeal”.
 If the application was made not using Hertfordshire’s online application system parents should contact the Customer Service Centre (0300 123 4043) to request an appeal pack.

-Should you wish to appeal, please contact the Academy Admissions Officer on 01727 731375 who will be able to advise you further.
+For further advise please contact the Academy Admissions Office on 01727 731375 who will be able to advise you further.

 In Year Admissions